shangma/math_expression_recognition/README.md

 0. Run:

 	a.
-Run 'python run.py path_to_your_image_file' will do the recognition.
+Run 'python run.py path_to_an_image_file' will do the recognition.
 You should be able to see three windows.
 The first one is the original image; the second one is the segmentation result; and the last one is the recognition result together with the original image.
+There are four test images inside the test_image folder for your convenience.

 	b.
-Run 'python test_all.py path_to_your_directory' will do recognition for all the expressions in that directory.
+Run 'python test_all.py path_to_a_directory' will do recognition for all the expressions in that directory.
+The test_image folder is there for your convenience.

 The following are optional.
 You may follow them if re-training the network is needed: